Deck Refinishing

 7 – This wood deck is in need of restoration.

-Wood deck after being refinished and stained with a Level 2
+Wood deck after being refinished and stained with a semi-solid stain.
+Decks by Schmillen in Colorado Springs.

 8 – After cleaning and sanding, we stained this deck with a Level 2 stain.